 5. Parish Sponsorship: Some pastors/pastoral administrators will contribute to the education of their staff and/or volunteers.
 Use the Sponsorship Tuition Assistance Application to inquire after their financial support.

 Veteran’s Benefits: Educational benefits in the form of grants are available for full-or-part-time study for veteran’s studying here at St. Bernard’s.
 Benefits may also be available to spouses and or children of disabled/deceased veterans as well as those in the National Guard/Reserve.
 More information on Veteran’s Educational Benefits please click here.
 (Take them to the Vet website) www.gibill.va.gov

 Student Loan Program: Students who are enrolled in part-time study or more may apply for long-term, low-interest loans through the Federal Stafford and Federal Graduate Plus Loans.
 To learn more about the Federal Stafford and Graduate Plus Loan Programs and to apply to these programs please visit www.gradloans.com.

 NY State Civil Service Employees Association (CSEA) Tuition Benefits Program: St. Bernard's also participates in the CSEA benefits program whereby eligible state employees receive $220.00 per credit of graduate work up to a maximum of 4 credits per semester.
 Educational Advisement Services are available to CSEA-represented NYS employees by calling (518) 486-7814 or (800) 253-4332.

-Questions relating to Financial Aid at the Rochester location may be referred to Christina Schmidt, Director of Admissions and Financial Aid email@example.com or call (585)271-3657 ext.
+Questions relating to Financial Aid at the Rochester location may be referred to Jonathan Schott, Director of Recruitment, Admissions, Financial Aid and Alumni by email at: email@example.com or call (585)271-3657 ext.
 289.